telerik/blazor-docs/themes/form-elements.md

 A specific class on a `label` element can give you a checkbox that looks the same in all browsers.
 You will still need the actual `input` element, but it will have another class that will hide it visually.

+>tip You can use the [TelerikCheckBox]({%slug checkbox-overview%}) component instead.
+It offers a few extra features and events.

 ![](images/style-checkbox.png)

 >caption Checkboxes with Telerik Theme styling